best-of-lists/best-of-generator/README.md

    best-of generate -g <GITHUB_API_TOKEN> ./projects.yaml
    ```

+You can find further information on how to configure the `projects.yaml` file and additional features in the [documentation section](#documentation) below.

 ## Support & Feedback

 This project is maintained by [Benjamin Räthlein](https://twitter.com/raethlein), [Lukas Masuch](https://twitter.com/LukasMasuch), and [Jan Kalkan](https://www.linkedin.com/in/jan-kalkan-b5390284/).
 Please understand that we won't be able to provide individual support via email.
 We also believe that help is much more valuable if it's shared publicly so that more people can benefit from it.